 About Barker College

 Founded in 1890, Barker College is an Anglican private co-ed school on Sydney’s upper north shore.
-In 2025, Barker celebrates 50 years of coeducation.
+In 2025, Barker celebrated 50 years of coeducation.

-Catering for students from Pre-Kindergarten to Year 12, the School also offers boarding for Senior School students in Years 10 – 12.
+Catering for students from Pre-Kindergarten to Year 12, the School also offers boarding for Years 9–12.
 All students are exposed to a range of diverse opportunities and experiences.
-Through this, they’re able to develop resilience and adaptability within a supportive environment.
+Through this, they develop resilience and adaptability in a supportive environment.

-Barker also operates three Indigenous primary school campuses, in Yarramalong on the Central Coast, Wollombi in the Hunter region and Dhupuma Barker in NE Arnhem Land.
-A priority for each of these schools is the development of strong foundational skills in literacy and numeracy for Indigenous students from Kindergarten to Year 6, intending to instil confidence to learn and a desire to learn.
+Barker also operates two Indigenous primary school campuses, in Yarramalong on the Central Coast and Dhupuma Barker in NE Arnhem Land.
+A priority for each of these schools is developing strong foundational skills in literacy and numeracy for Indigenous students from Kindergarten to Year 6, with the aim of instilling confidence and a desire to learn.
 In 2024, Barker established the Marri Mittigar, a co-educational special assistance school for children and young people of the refugee experience.
 Meaning “Many Friends” in Darug, the language of First Nations Australians on whose lands the school stands, Marri Mittigar is a response to the need to help provide educational environments where refugee students feel safe, seen and supported.

 - Ages: Prep/Pre-school – Year 12